 Should I trust the home inspector I hire when I buy a house in Costa Rica

-About 10 years ago, I found Jerry McKinney, may he rest in peace.
-Jerry had built and remodeled homes in the US and also done lots of maintenance to buildings and homes in Costa Rica.
-He was my best solution at the time.
-Yes, Jerry made mistakes and sometimes forgot to look at certain things, but he was 5,000% better than all those Costarican engineers that I have had clients sent me.
+Over 10 years ago (in 1999), I found Jerry McKinney, may he rest in peace.
+Jerry had built and remodeled homes in the US.
+He had also done lots of maintenance to buildings and homes in Costa Rica.
+He was the best solution at the time.
+Yes, Jerry made mistakes and sometimes forgot to look at certain things.
+But he was 5,000% better than all those Costarican engineers that I have had clients sent me.
 When Jerry passed away, I was back to square one.

-Tom Rosenberger, AKA Big Tom, offers three different kinds of home inspections and I can personally asure you he is good and will always deliver an honest home inspection report.
+Tom Rosenberger, AKA Big Tom, offers three different kinds of home inspections and I can personally assure you he is good and will always deliver an honest home inspection report.
 But now, to answer the question “will he be on your side”, I had to think about this for quite a while, and I came up with the following answer:

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.

-I DO want to remind our readers that we appreciate any referrals you can send our way.
-We love referrals and we appreciate them.
-Please remember the GoDutch Realty agents when you talk about your home in Costa Rica, when you meet someone who wants to purchase one, thank you!
+I DO want to remind our readers that we appreciate any referrals you can send us.
+Also, when talking about your home in Costa Rica, please remember the GoDutch Realty agents.
+We appreciate it.